On amenable Hilbert-Schmidt stable groups: Preliminaries

 Equivalently, $G$ is HS-stable if for any non-trivial ultrafilter $\omega$ on $\mathbb N$ and any sequence $k_n$, any homomorphism from $G$ to the ultraproduct group

 lifts to a homomorphism from $G$ to the product $\prod \mathcal U(k_n)$ (\cite{Hadwin18}).

-The following characterization of HS-stability for amenable groups will be used frequently throughout the paper:

-{\it An amenable group $G$ is HS-stable if and only if each trace on $G$ is a pointwise limit of normalized traces of finite dimensional representations \cite{Hadwin18}.}\footnote{In \cite{Hadwin18} by a character one meant a trace.
-In fact in the characterization above traces can be replaced by characters as explained in \cite[Lemma 1]{Hadwin18}.}

 A group is {\bf hyperlinear} if it embeds to the ultraproduct group $\prod^{\omega} (\mathcal U(k_n), \|\|_2)$, for some choice of $\omega$ and a sequence $k_n$.
 The Connes Embedding Conjecture for groups states that any discrete group is hyperlinear.
 Although the Connes Embedding Problem for $II_1$-factors was recently disproved in \cite{CEP}, the Connes Embedding Conjecture for groups is open.
+Summarizing the above paragraphs every hyperlinear, HS-stable group is MAP.
+It is well known and easy to prove that amenable groups are hyperlinear.
+Consequently an amenable HS-stable group is MAP.